Skip to main content

 Foliage Description

-Medium to dark green, large palmately lobed (resembling a maple leaf), opposite, 6-8 inches (15-20 cm) across; on dark purplish-black stems
+Medium to dark green, large palmately lobed (maple-like), opposite, 6-8 inches (15-20 cm) across; on dark purplish-black stems

 Growing Conditions